imVinayPandya/Woo-Paypal-With-INR/readme.txt

 == Arbitrary section 1 ==

-you should be installed woocommerce plugin. its work with INR no other currency.
+you should already installed woocommerce plugin before installing this plugin. its work with INR not other currency.